rpy2/rpy2/doc/source/rinterface.rst

 >>> rinterface.initEmbeddedR()

 Initialization should only be performed once.
-In the unfortunate event of a second call to :func:`initEmbeddedR`, and to avoid unpredictable results when using the embedded R, an exception will be fired.
+To avoid unpredictable results when using the embedded R, subsequent calls to :func:`initEmbeddedR` will not have any effect.

 Parameters for the initialization are in the module variable `initOptions`.